bshastry/afl-sancov/README.md

 I am happy to take both.
 If there is demand, I can work on polishing the `delta-diff` feature

+### Credits

+Of course, a large part of `afl-sancov` development and testing has been possible due to Michael Rash's excellent tool and the open-source fuzzing community at afl-users and beyond.
+So, thank you all :-)

 ### Full usage

 ```bash